jylls/MinCompSpin_Greedy/README.md

 This program allows to **find community structures in binary data**, taking into account possible **high order patterns** of data in the detection of the communities (i.e., possible high-order correlations between the variables).
 It is complementary to the program available [here](https://github.com/clelidm/MinCompSpin), which performs an exhaustive search for the best community.
 This program performs a greedy search for the best community, which is more appropriate for large systems (more than `15` spin variables).

 The idea of the algorithm is based on performing statistical inference with a family of spin models (maximum entropy models for binary data) that have minimal information theoretic complexity.
 These models are called Minimally Complex Models (MCM).
-Details can be found in Ref.
-[1].
+Details can be found in the paper [1] *Statistical Inference of Minimally Complex Models* available in [arXiv:2008.00520](https://arxiv.org/abs/2008.00520)

-The idea of the algorithm is based on performing statistical inference with a family of spin models (maximum entropy models for binary data) with minimal information theoretic complexity.
-Details can be found in Ref.
-[1].

 ----

-This repository contains a code developed for the paper Ref.
-[1] on *Statistical Inference of Minimally Complex Models* available in [arXiv:2008.00520](https://arxiv.org/abs/2008.00520).
+This repository contains a code initially developed for the paper Ref.
+[1] on *Statistical Inference of Minimally Complex Models* and later optimised for the paper Ref.[2].
 The code performs a greedy search for the best Minimally Complex Spin Model (MCM) on a basis provided by the user.
 This greedy approach is useful for systems with a large number of variables, `n > 15`.

 The code performs an hierarchical merging procedure to find an optimal MCM on the basis provided by the user.